blockchain-dei/openscv/README.md

 is no credit involved and, thus, no impact on users’ funds.
 Due to the way the contract is coded, a call that reaches the vulnerable contract before a previous one has ended may allow an attacker to place the program in an unexpected state, leading to various effects, depending on the type of contract involved, including performance or availability issues.
-This vulnerability is also known in the literature as "ReentrancyNoETH" (Tsankov et al., 2018), "Reentrancy" (Mavridou Anastasia et al., 2018; Mavridou et al., 2019), "Re-entrancy without balance change" (Momeni et al., 2019), or "SWC-107 reentrancy" (SmartContractSecurity, 2020).</p>
+This vulnerability is also known in the literature as "call to the unknown" (Atzei et al., 2017) or "unexpected function "invocation(Chen et al., 2020).</p>

 <h3>1.2 Malicious Fallback Function</h3>
 <p>